 Should natural antibiotics be used in place of regular antibiotics?

-Natural antibiotics are more effective when used as an initial measure, or a preventative measure to stop any infection or inflammation from getting worse.
-You should still always consult a vet before switching medical antibiotics for natural ones.
+A great natural antibiotic is more effective when used as an initial measure, or a preventative measure to stop any infection or inflammation from getting worse.
+You should always consult a vet before switching medical antibiotics for natural ones.

 There are a few scenarios when you wouldn’t want to opt for natural antibiotics.
 These are: